logsearch/logsearch-boshrelease/docs/troubleshooting.md

 ![missing_shard](./resources/corrupted_index.png)

-Here we can see that `logs-unparsed-2016.02.06` and `logs-unparsed-2016.02.07` are missing 2 copies of shard 3.
+Here we can see that `logs-unparsed-2016.02.06` and `logs-unparsed-2016.02.07` (the last 2 columns on the right) are missing 2 copies of shard 3.
 Since the current index configuration is 1 replica set, we are missing all copies of these shards.
 We can either try to find out what happened to the missing data (missing nodes) or delete the index effectively losing data.

 **The cluster won't start storing new documents in the red indices until the error is fixed one way or the other.**